jnozzi/cocoadev.com/SiteContent/General/NSIsNotNill.markdown

 This value transformer returns YES if the value is nil.
 This transformer is not reversible.
-See [[NSValueTransformer]].
+See General/NSValueTransformer.